Supported File Formats

 // Assign a DocumentModel instance to DocumentViewer control. documentViewer.Document = document.ConvertToXpsDocument(SaveOptions.XpsDefault).GetFixedDocumentSequence(); // Assign a DocumentModel instance to Image control. image.Source = document.ConvertToImageSource(SaveOptions.ImageDefault);

 GemBox.Document supports most of the Microsoft Word Document (DOCX) and Word 97-2003 Document (DOC) features through its API, but not all.

-For example, GemBox.Document doesn't support document revision changes and custom XML tags through its API.
+For example, GemBox.Document doesn't support macros and smart arts through its API.

 Although not supporting all Microsoft Word Document (DOCX) features through its API, GemBox.Document allows you to preserve the unsupported features, so you don't lose any relevant document content when loading and saving a document to DOCX format.

 GemBox.Document currently supports reading PDF files that contain text in paragraphs and/or tables on .NET Framework and .NET Core for Windows.

 Since PDF is a fixed document format (the location of every text, border line, background fill, etc. is specified in page coordinates and is, potentially, transformed) and GemBox.Document model is a flow document format (like HTML, for example), to read a PDF file into a GemBox.Document, elements such as Paragraph and Table must be recognized from PDF-positioned text and lines/paths.